rileyeaton-ubc/COSC519-Jersey-Number-Recognition/progress_journal.md

 ### Key Points

-- Aidan finished his algorithim to generate images.
+- Aidan finished his algorithm to generate images.
 It generates with randomness in color, angle, shear, and size of numbers on jersey.
 Adds random background based on image net
-- Riley tried 64bit floating point percision training.
-It took a lot longer to train, but gave suprisingly very good results, imrpoving a full %point.
+- Riley tried 64bit floating point precision training.
+It took a lot longer to train, but gave surprisingly very good results, improving a full %point.

 ### Agenda for next meeting